-This plan aims to conserve and enhance habitat types and species of principal importance within the borough of Epsom and Ewell as identified and listed under section 41 (England) of the NERC Act (2006) and also with reference to the Surrey Biodiversity Action Plans.
+This plan aims to conserve and enhance habitat types and species of principal importance within the borough of Epsom and Ewell as identified under the UK and Surrey Biodiversity Action Plans.
 In addition the plan will seek to identify actions that will afford wider protection to biodiversity across the borough through the use of the local authority planning process.